 The experience compelled me to put together a benefit album devoted to 8-bit workout music And, in the hopes of satisfying two different types of listeners, the completed album comes in two different versions:

-8-Bit Mix I – This version features 8-bit music and beats exclusively, and sounds like this:
+8-Bit Mix I – This version features 8-bit music and beats exclusively.

-8-Bit Mix II – This version combines 8-bit music with modern beats, and sounds like this:
+8-Bit Mix II – This version combines 8-bit music with modern beats.

 If you’re a purist–or want an unadulterated, ’80s experience, you may gravitate to the first version.
 If you’re a casual fan–or prefer the idea of vintage and contemporary sounds mixed together–you may prefer the second.